 - 1 drop lemongrass extract (optional)

-- 45g dark ginger chocolate – chopped
+- 40 g dark chocolate – chopped into small pieces

 - Melt the butter and syrup in a large pan over gentle heat.